Musical theatre: Early 20th century

 Virtually eliminated from the English-speaking stage by competition from the ubiquitous Edwardian musical comedies, operettas returned to London and Broadway in 1907 with The Merry Widow, and adaptations of continental operettas became direct competitors with musicals.
 Franz Lehár and Oscar Straus composed new operettas that were popular in English until World War I. In America, Victor Herbert produced a string of enduring operettas including The Fortune Teller (1898), Babes in Toyland (1903), Mlle.
 Modiste (1905), The Red Mill (1906) and Naughty Marietta (1910).

 In the 1910s, the team of P. G. Wodehouse, Guy Bolton and Jerome Kern, following in the footsteps of Gilbert and Sullivan, created the "Princess Theatre shows" and paved the way for Kern's later work by showing that a musical could combine light, popular entertainment with continuity between its story and songs.
 Historian Gerald Bordman wrote:

 The theatre-going public needed escapist entertainment during the dark times of World War I, and they flocked to the theatre.
 The 1919 hit musical Irene ran for 670 performances, a Broadway record that held until 1938.
 The British theatre public supported far longer runs like that of The Maid of the Mountains (1,352 performances) and especially Chu Chin Chow.
 Its run of 2,238 performances was more than twice as long as any previous musical, setting a record that stood for nearly forty years.
+Even a revival of The Beggar's Opera held the stage for 1,463 performances.
 Revues like The Bing Boys Are Here in Britain, and those of Florenz Ziegfeld and his imitators in America, were also extraordinarily popular.